aspose-pdf/Aspose.PDF-Documentation/cpp/operators/_index.md

 ## Remove Graphics Objects using Operator Classes

 The operator classes provide great features for PDF manipulation.
-When a PDF file contains graphics that cannot be removed using the [PdfContentEditor](https://apireference.aspose.com/pdf/net/aspose.pdf.facades/pdfcontenteditor) class’ [DeleteImage](https://apireference.aspose.com/pdf/net/aspose.pdf.facades/pdfcontenteditor/methods/deleteimage) method, the operator classes can be used to remove them instead.
+When a PDF file contains graphics that cannot be removed using the [PdfContentEditor](https://apireference.aspose.com/pdf/cpp/class/aspose.pdf.facades.pdf_content_editor) class' [DeleteImage](https://apireference.aspose.com/pdf/cpp/class/aspose.pdf.facades.pdf_content_editor#af7d23ef932737bf606f008ad5ec48380) method, the operator classes can be used to remove them instead.

 The following code snippet shows how to remove graphics.
 Please note that if the PDF file contains text labels for the graphics, they might persist in the PDF file, using this approach.
 Therefore search the graphic operators for an alternate method to delete such images.